cjohansen/spasm/Readme.md

 });
 ```

-Including a `title` in the data returned from `prepareData` will cause Reapp to
+Including a `title` in the data returned from `prepareData` will cause Spreact to
 update `document.title` to reflect it.

 In practice, most pages need to fetch some data from somewhere.
 Data fetch can